Music Alumni

 Brittany Frompovich

 Brittany Frompovich is a highly regarded teacher, clinician, and musician.
-She has shared the stage with musicians such as Robert Harsen, Ron Holloway, Jason Everett, Michael Dimin, and Edo Castro.
-When Ms. Frompovich is not working, she is usually found practicing or writing music, blogging, working on videos, creating jewelry out of used instrument strings, building bass guitars, kayaking, biking, hiking, gardening, cooking vegetarian meals or practicing photography.
+She has shared the stage with musicians such as Robert Harsen, Ron Holloway, Jason Everett, Micheal Dimin, and Edo Castro.
+She’s an active contributor for No Treble.com, one of the fastest growing online magazines for bassists and bass enthusiasts worldwide.
+When Ms. Frompovich is not teaching, she is usually found performing solo or with the Ashleigh Chevalier Band, working on tracks in her home studio, creating jewelry out of used instrument strings, building bass guitars, camping, hiking, gardening, cooking vegetarian meals, or practicing photography.
 More at www.ladybassmusic.com

 Doug Gately